Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 * reflow: flow of the elements in the page is changed due to change size or position
 * repaint: It happens when you change the look of an element without changing the size and shape.
 This doesn’t cause reflow as geometry of the element didn’t changed. eg, change visibility

-# CrateDocumentFragment: improve performance
+## CreateDocumentFragment
 * documentFragment a lightweight or minimal part of a DOM or a subtree of a DOM tree.
-* It is very helpful when you are manipulating a part of DOM for multiple times.
+* It is very helpful for improving performance when you are manipulating a part of DOM for multiple times.

 ## Tranverse Dom tree
 ```JavaScript